Key Takeaways

 It’s essential to keep the outdoor unit of your air conditioning system clean.
 Leaves and debris gather around it, obstructing the HVAC airflow, causing your system to run continuously and resulting in higher electricity bills.

 Ensure the area surrounding the unit remains free from debris and trash.
-Periodically hose off the outdoor unit while it’s turned off to remove the accumulated dirt.
+Periodically, hose off the outdoor unit while it’s turned off to remove the accumulated dirt.
 Also, trim the vegetation near it to prevent leaves and twigs from obstructing the unit.

 -